mishka-group/mishka_installer/README.md

-When a programmer uses this library for his own software development, we sought to ensure that in addition to the established capabilities, he also has access to a set of appropriate standards for software development that are based on preset behaviors that can be applied.
+When a programmer uses this library for his own software development, we sought to ensure that in addition to the established capabilities, he also has access to a set of appropriate standards for software development that are based on preset behaviors that can be applied;
 This was our goal.

 It streamlines and organizes the work of a group working on a project while also facilitating the creation of software.
 Error control and tree structure, which enable us to develop a system that is robust and trustworthy, are two of the guiding ideas behind the construction of this library, which has garnered attention from people all around the world.

-The MishkaInstaller library can be created in various systems, and it provides fundamental capabilities such as the management of plugin states and the application of standard behaviors.
+The [MishkaInstaller](https://github.com/mishka-group/mishka_installer) library can be created in various systems, and it provides fundamental capabilities such as the management of plugin states and the application of standard behaviors.
 These features can all be accessed by specified hooks in the library.

+> **The installer part is in beta mode, use it carefully and some of its functionality may not work in the Elixir `release`.**

 ##### Example: